Links on Android Authority may earn us a commission. Learn more.

-- Casual listeners.
+- Office and remote workers.
 Pretty much everyone can find a use case for a great pair of active noise cancelling headphones whether you’re a student or CEO.

 - Commuters.
 If you tend to spend a lot of your time commuting on public transportation, these will help you drown out the annoying sounds of the people around you.

 - Frequent flyers.
 Due to the great noise cancelling in the lower frequencies, the Sony WH-1000XM3 headphones do a good job at blocking the low rumble of the airplane.

 What is it like to use the Sony WH-1000XM3?

 The Sony WH-1000XM3 isn’t much different than the previous WH-1000XM2, but when you look a little deeper some key improvements become apparent.
 For one, the ear pads on the WH-1000XM3 have more depth to them, which allows for a slightly more comfortable fit.
 If the last model fit a little too snug for comfort, then the newer model should be right up your alley.
 Another important update is the addition of a USB-C charging port, which future-proofs these headphones for much longer than the previous microUSB model.
 While it’s hard to justify upgrading to these if you already have a pair of the WH-1000XM2, anyone who is in the market for headphones should have these on their “have to try” list.

 Related: Best noise-cancelling headphones

 While the new Bose Noise Cancelling Headphones 700 might have a sleeker design, the Sony WH-1000XM3 are still not an outdated pair of headphones.
 They have a fairly classic headphone design that won’t look out of date anytime soon and even then, who cares?
 The Sony MDR-7506 headphones are still one of my personal favorite pair of over-ears to date and they were released decades ago.
 One thing that was nice about using the Sony WH-1000XM3 is that you rarely ever have to reach for your phone in order to control music playback.